CharlieOuthwaite/PREDICTS_landscape_variables/README.md

 # BIOTA

+## Repository maintained by Charlie Outhwaite

-Code associated with my BIOTA project work
+Code associated with my BIOTA project work.

+BIOTA is a NERC funded project led by Tim Newbold and Carole Dalin at UCL.
+The project focusses on the interactions between biodiversity and agriculture at a global scale.